 Agios Ioannis Beach

-The secluded Agios Ioannis is a must-visit stop because of its crystal-clear water.
+Visiting the secluded Agios Ioannis is one of the best things to do in Mykonos because of its crystal-clear water.
 Relax on the golden sandy stretch and spot the island of Delos, the birthplace of Apollo, in the distance.

 This sun-soaked beach is home to the uber-chic Hippy Fish restaurant and bar.
 Book a table and dive into the renowned dishes, including sea bass ceviche and fresh-made sushi—don’t forget to try their killer cocktails, too.
 Save space for the sweet loukoumades, a delightful local dish reminiscent of donuts.